swain-s/lc/README.md

 # lc
-  This is my python codes I finished Leetcode and Goals to Offer, part of them may have several solutions.
+  This is my python codes while I am solving questions of  Leetcode and Goals to Offer, part of them may have several solutions.
+I add some simple test cases so that each file can be run directly.
-  I am keeping updating.
+  I will keep updating.
 Thanks for your reading.